aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 A language identifier is a standard international numeric abbreviation for the language in a country or geographical region.
 With Aspose.Words, you can specify the Locale at the field level using the [LocaleId](https://reference.aspose.com/words/cpp/aspose.words.fields/field/get_localeid/) property, which gets or sets the field's locale ID.

-The folowing code example shows how to use this option:
+The following code example shows how to use this option:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-SpecifylocaleAtFieldlevel-SpecifylocaleAtFieldlevel.cpp" >}}